Isospin sum rules in charmed baryon weak decays: Isospin sum rules of charmed baryon decays

 If we define the doubly charmed baryon triplet bases as $|[\mathcal{B}_{cc}]_\beta\rangle = ( |\Xi_{cc}^{++}\rangle,\,\, |\Xi_{cc}^{+}\rangle ,\,\, |\Omega_{cc}^{+}\rangle )$, the coefficient matrix $[I_-]_{\mathcal{B}_{cc}}$ is

 The sum of decay amplitudes generated by the isospin lowering operator $I_-$ for the $\mathcal{B}_{cc}\to M_8\mathcal{B}_{\overline c3}$ modes is

 The transposition in the second term is arisen from the initial-final transformation for the charmed baryon anti-triplet.
 The minus signs in the last two terms are used to match the minus sign of commutator in Eq.~\eqref{m}.
-The isospin sum rule derived via Eq.~\eqref{rule3} is
+The isospin sum rules for the $\mathcal{B}_{cc}\to M_8\mathcal{B}_{\overline c3}$ modes are shown in Appendix \ref{doubly1}.

 The charmed baryon sextet is

 The isospin lowering operator $I_-$ acting on the charmed baryon sextet is written as

 If we define the charmed baryon sextet bases as $\langle[\mathcal{B}_{c6}]_\beta |= ( \langle\Sigma_{c}^{++}|,\,\, \langle\Sigma_{c}^{0}|,\,\, \langle\Omega_{c}^{0}|, \,\, \langle\Sigma_{c}^{+}|,\,\, \langle\Xi_{c}^{*+}|,\,\, \langle\Xi_{c}^{*0}| )$, the coefficient matrix $[I_-]_{\mathcal{B}_{c6}}$ is derived to be